build-umass/easy-databases/README.md

 You can theoretically have multiple volumes, each with different files.
 When you want to run a given Postgres instance, start the container and bind it to a given volume.

 ### Commands
+`manage.py` just runs these commands with good defaults.

 **Create and Start Container From Image**: `docker run --rm --volume PGDATA:/var/lib/postgresql/data -d --name pg_docker -p 5432:5432 --ip localhost <image id>`
 - `--rm` Remove this container after it is stopped (for example, with `docker stop <container name/hash>`).
 Restarting the database will require running the original command again instead of merely running `docker start <container name/hash>`
 - `--volume PGDATA:/var/lib/postgresql/data` Bind the Docker volume "PGDATA" to the directory `/var/...` in the container.
 If the volume "PGDATA" does not exist, create it.